skyrez18/RevolutionMatch-sreznik/README.md

 ### When in the simulation:
 <div style="background-color; border: 1.5px solid #ddd; padding: 10px;">
 Use the keys 'a' to accelerate the car and 'd' to decelerate the car. <br>
-Use the keys 'UP' to shift to a higher number gear and 'DOWN' to shift to a lower number gear.<br>
+Use the keys 'UP' to shift to a higher number gear and 'DOWN' to shift to a lower number gear.</div>
-A 'money shift' will terminate the program.</div>

 ## Project #TODO List:
 ### General Tasks
-- [ ] Money shift (1000 over redline) kills program
-- [ ] Agressive downshift will rev down to red line (shifting within 1000 rpm of redline)
-- [ ] Implement a good way to be less than 1000 rpm (currently hardcoded)
-- [ ] Create project timeline
-- [ ] Identify stakeholders
-- [ ] Stall ? low rpms
-### Beauty Improvements
 - [ ] Smooth refresh rate on needle when shifting